MikkelVembye/AIscreenR/README.md

 Downloads](https://cranlogs.r-pkg.org/badges/grand-total/AIscreenR)](https://cranlogs.r-pkg.org/badges/grand-total/AIscreenR)

 <!-- badges: end -->

-## AI screening tools in R for systematic reviewing

 The goal of AIscreenR is to use AI tools to support screening processes (including title and abstract screening) in systematic reviews and